 - Forward collision warning

-Cars with this features have sensors that can determine if you’re approaching the car in front of you too rapidly, and warn you of a possible impending collision.
+Cars with these features have sensors that can determine if you’re approaching the car in front of you too rapidly, and warn you of a possible impending collision.
 Some of these systems will even automatically apply the brakes for you if you don’t react to the warning.
+Also, ensure that the airbags are working well in order to avoid the airbag light coming on just a month after purchasing your car.

 - Electronic stability control